jakenuts/agents-new/IMPLEMENTATION-PLAN.md

 - Type safety must be maintained throughout the system
 - Each component should be independently testable
 - Documentation should be maintained alongside code
+- Agents should be deployable as independent microservices
+- Communication backplane enables distributed coordination
+- Role definitions allow easy addition of new agent types